getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 So what are we left to conclude about concise methods?
 They're short and sweet, and nice convenience.
 But you should only use them if you're never going to need them to do recursion or event binding/unbinding.
 Otherwise, stick to your old school `something: function something(..)` method definitions.

 A lot of your methods are probably going to benefit from concise method definitions, so that's great news!
-Just be careful of the few where there's a naming hazard.
+Just be careful of the few where there's an un-naming hazard.

 ### Computed Property Names